SanDiegoCountySheriff/Cal-RIPA/Documentation/MARKETPLACE.md

 | ![Step 9](./assets/RIPA-Installation-Step-09.png) |
 |-

 10. The last important tab is the "Tags".
 The application will automatically generate a few tags and apply them to your installation.
-Youo can use this section to add your specific tags (name/value pairs).
+You can use this section to add your specific tags (name/value pairs).

     1. application = ripa.
     2. agency = your abbreviated agency name chosen in "Step 6".